 Located just south of town off of Hwy 131, Chuck Lewis State Wildlife Area is a habitat for many species, but it is especially known for being a popular destination for sandhill cranes during the spring migration.
 Bring a pair of binoculars and observe these incredible cranes doing their lavish mating dances.
 Fishing is also permitted at Chuck Lewis State Wildlife Area.

-Always be respectful of rules regarding k9 access and leash laws.
-Keep your dog within sight and do not let it run far off trail.
+Always be respectful of rules regarding dog access and leash laws.
+Keep your dog within sight and do not let it run far off the trail.
 Remember that just because dogs are animals, that does not mean that they are part of the natural ecosystem.
 Pet dogs eat processed food rather than a diet of local plants and animals, meaning their waste can be harmful to the environment.
 Also, dogs that chase or harass wildlife are a tremendous safety risk to all parties involved.
 Look out for your pup’s best interest by making sure they stick right by your side.

 STAY ON DESIGNATED TRAILS